rkgofiitk/academic-issues.github.io/Topics/intelligent_assistants.md

 The intelligent assistants may progressively graduate to become scientific research assistants with the extension of AI-comfort in lessening human pains, suffering, travails, and toils.
 Precision instruments and automation primarily handle experimental setups in hazardous substances.
-Much research in drug discovery and clinical informatics spans geographically dispersed labs.
-Virtual assistants increasingly control aggregation and fuse results from early discovery through development to manufacturing.
+Research in drug discovery and clinical informatics spans geographically dispersed labs.
+Virtual assistants increasingly control aggregation and fuse the results from early discovery through development to manufacturing.
 Platforms like Amazon Lambda host a custom skill for interacting with the laboratory device shadows and reacting with speech-processed commands.
 Computational chemists have developed